-Learning a new language is a journey.
+Learning any new language is a journey.
 When it comes to learning Japanese, you’ll need patience, persistence, and a good work ethic.
-If you put in the time and effort, you can learn to speak Japanese fluently in no time!
+If you put in the time and effort, you can learn to speak fluent Japanese faster than you think!

 Basic Comprehension: 6 Months

 If you know fewer than 200 words, you’re in the pre-beginner stage.
 You probably know basic Japanese greetings like kon’nichiwa (hello), arigatō (thank you), and sayōnara (goodbye).
 You should also learn how to count 1-10 in Japanese.

 At this level, you may not believe you’re very far along, but you know more than you think!
 After picking up the first 200 words in a new language, you’re able to recognize them in conversations between native speakers, and you start to comprehend these words.
 For example, if you know the Japanese word Kayoubi (Tuesday), you’ll able to pick recognize it in conversations.

 At the pre-beginner level, start looking up any words you hear and don’t understand.
 Look words up on Google Translate, and review them with your Japanese tutor.

 At this level, with one-on-one lessons and consistent practice, you will pick things up quickly.
 Within six months, you will know enough Japanese to be able to find your way around in Japan.
 You will be able to make hotel reservations, ask for and understand directions, and have basic conversations with Japanese speakers.